 The chord scale relationship

 Chords are built from scales.
-They literally go hand in hand when it comes to creating rhythm and melody.
-For example playing notes from a corresponding scale e.g. the E minor scale over an E minor chord will sound musical, or in key.
+They go hand in hand when it comes to creating rhythm and melody.
+For example, playing notes from a corresponding scale e.g. the E minor scale over an E minor chord will sound musical, or in key.

-Below are the notes for some of the C, E, and G major scales and the notes that form the corresponding chord.
-See if you notice a pattern?
-We’ll revisit this shortly.
+Below are the notes for the C, E, and G major scales and the notes that form the corresponding major chord.
+See if you notice a pattern.

 Scales | Chords |